Housing Costs & Considerations

 Includes all residence hall singles, all Polo and Martin rooms, and all apartments (including apartment doubles)

 - Triple rooms = $3,663.00 per semester

-Includes all residence hall and theme doubles (excluding all apartments)
+Includes all residence hall (excluding all apartments)

 To participate in room selection, you must pay your $500 tuition deposit.
 This deposit is not a housing deposit; however, it (along with any outstanding housing-related bills) must be paid to prevent loss of any housing assignment selected during the Room and Dining Selection process.

 Loss of the assignment for failure to pay your deposit does not release you from your 2014 – 2015 Residence Hall and Dining Agreement.

 - Dining Rates for 2014-2015